zuffik/srvant/README.md

 There are planned many features in future.

+## Sources

+As for mime types, [this](https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types) magic database is used

 ## Contribution

 Contribution is simple.
 Make pull request with your new or edited code.
 It **MUST** follow PSR coding standards.
 For new feature provide also unit tests.